flybywiresim/docs/docs/fbw-a32nx/feature-guides/cFMS.md

 ---
-title: Custom Custom Flight Management System
+title: Custom Flight Management System
 description: Dive into the A32NX's custom FMS and stay informed with the latest known issues and troubleshooting tips.
 ---